Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 ---
 title: Architecture
-description: Altinn Studio, Altinn Apps and Altinn Platform has a modern architecture.
+description: Altinn Studio, Altinn Apps and Altinn Platform has a modern "web native" architecture.
 This documentation describes everything from the requirements affecting the architecture to the defined capabilities and the components that provides them.
 tags: [architecture]
 weight: 100
 alwaysopen: false